Contentful alternatives in 2026: A guide for enterprise teams

 If your team runs sophisticated personalization programs, SitecoreAI‘s native personalization engine handles CDP, audience segmentation, and A/B testing directly inside the CMS, with no third-party layer to manage.

 SitecoreAI is Sitecore’s unified SaaS platform.
-Headless-first, JavaScript frontend (Next.js/JSS), and composable, with CMS, personalization, and AI modules all under a single license.
+Headless-first, JavaScript frontend (Next.js/JSS), and composable, with CMS, personalization, and AI modules all under a single licence.

 Verdict

-SitecoreAI is well-suited for enterprises already running Microsoft/.NET infrastructure who need native personalisation without a third-party CDP layer.
-For teams moving from Contentful without that existing investment, the implementation overhead is difficult to justify.
+SitecoreAI is well-suited for enterprises already running Microsoft/.NET infrastructure who need native personalization without a third-party CDP layer.
+The implementation overhead is difficult to justify for teams moving from Contentful without that existing investment.
+Teams that reach that conclusion and move to WordPress have a well-documented migration process.

 Optimizely CMS